googleapis/google-cloud-java/google-cloud-resourcemanager/README.md

 ```

 #### Getting a specific project
-You can load a project if you know it's project ID and have read permissions to the project.
+You can load a project if you know its project ID and have read permissions to the project.
 To get a project, add the following import at the top of your file:

 ```java